1 Practice to Improve Your Quiet Time

 If you are a follower of Jesus, then having a quiet time is something you do.
 It’s part of who you are as His follower.
 It’s a time for Him to talk to you through His Word and time for you to speak to Him in prayer.
 This is the relationship we all learn about, and yes, it’s that simple, and yet it is profound.

-God’s Word is not dull, but sometimes this discipline could use some variety.
-One thing I started a few years ago is scripture writing.
+The Bible is not dull, but sometimes this discipline could use some variety.
+One practice I started a few years ago is scripture writing.
 Writing scripture affects my spirit, much like a good night’s rest feels.
-A sense of well being emerges and the truth of scripture seems to magnify before me.
+A sense of well being emerges as the truth of scripture resets my heart and mind.

-You can add this practice to your quiet time, simply choosing passages in the Bible to write.
-But, there are some great minds out there who have made it super easy by compiling lists of scripture by the month.
-Just google “scripture writing,” and you will find the options.
+You can add this practice to your quiet time.
+Simply choose passages in the Bible to write.
+Maybe there’s a topic of interest and you can write the scriptures related to it.
+But, if you want a systematic approach, there are great minds who create scripture lists by the month.
+Google “scripture writing,” and you will find the options.
 Choose one, make a copy of the plan, gather a notebook and pen, and you’ll be ready to start this new adventure with scripture.

 • I find the passage in the Bible, and I read it, sometimes out loud.